itenfay/Awesome/README.md

 - [metal](https://github.com/MetalKit/metal) - Repository to accompany the following blog posts.

 - [Anime4KMetal](https://github.com/imxieyi/Anime4KMetal) - Anime4K for Apple platforms based on Metal.

+- [Satin](https://github.com/Hi-Rez/Satin) -  Satin is a 3D graphics framework (inspired by threejs) that helps designers and developers work with Apple's Metal API.
+Satin provides helpful classes for creating meshes, materials, buffers, uniforms, geometries, pipelines (shaders), compute kernels, and more.
+Satin's API is rapidly evolving so its best to stick to a tagged version or git commit when using it in production.

 #### OpenCV